 When substantial alcohol consumption results in tissue damage, the liver is less equipped to handle the majority of poisons, including fats.
 When the liver no longer dissolves fats, the cells gather in the bloodstream and over the organ itself.

-After AFL forms, and the man or woman does not get medication for any signs or neglects to get frequent examinations that might identify the issue, cirrhosis will develop, followed by alcoholic liver disease, and inevitable liver failure.
+After AFL forms, and the patient does not get medication straight away.
+Or neglects to get frequent examinations that might identify the issue, cirrhosis will develop.
+This is followed by alcoholic liver disease and inevitable liver failure.

 Women are more at risk

 Females are more in danger of alcoholic fatty liver than males, but anybody who consumes alcohol heavily over months or many years places themselves at jeopardy for this problem.